The Legal Situation of Fan Works - Copyright and Fair Use

 Fan creators may invoke fair use, a legal doctrine that allows limited use of copyrighted material without permission.
 Courts evaluate fair use based on four factors:

-- Using core characters, settings or storylines weighs against fair use.
+- Amount and substantiality used: Using core characters, settings or storylines weighs against fair use.

-- If the fan work competes with or undermines the market for official (or licensed) products, it is less likely to qualify.
+- Effect on the market: If the fan work competes with or undermines the market for official (or licensed) products, it is less likely to qualify.

 Fair use is not a license.
 It is a defense that must ultimately be proven in court, which is costly and uncertain.
 Most fan creators avoid legal battles by staying within community norms and corporate tolerance.